jamjar919/groupx/README.md

 ![Example](https://github.com/jamjar919/groupx/blob/master/groupx_sample.png?raw=true)

 Simulate your messenger group with the highest quality markov chains on the market.
+Note - In active development!
+Please log issues you find.

 ### Build/Running instructions
 The app is built with Node JS and NPM, so extracting the archive or cloning the repository and running a `npm install; npm start` should start up the server.
 If you want to actually show data from your conversations, you'll need to download your account data from the [Facebook settings tab](https://www.facebook.com/settings?tab=your_facebook_information).
 Make sure when downloading you select `json` format!
 Then copy one of your message archives into the `/messages/` folder.
 The program should automatically pick it up and load it for you if it's the only `json` file in the folder.